Limbicnation/multi-vision-toolkit/README.md

 - **Metadata Tracking**: Auto-generated JSON and text files
 - **Caption Quality Settings**: Choose between standard, detailed, and creative captions
 - **Light/Dark Mode**: Theme toggle for comfortable viewing
-- **Drag and Drop Support**: Drag images directly into the app for processing
+- **Drag and Drop Support**: Drag images or folders directly into the app for processing (recursively scans folders for supported images)
 - **Batch Processing**: Process multiple images simultaneously with a progress indicator
 - **Export Options**: Export results as CSV or JSON for external use
 - **Quick Navigation**: Fast browsing with image caching and preloading